cmelchior/jervis-ffb/docs/rule-discussions.md

      - Some special actions have a "once pr. turn" limit, these can only be used on one of the blocks.

+22. A Teams "Active Turn" ends as soon as there is a Turn-over.
+This was specified in Designer's Commentary from May 2022 regarding Regenerration where it was stated "No, as the active teams turn has ended by the time the Regeneration roll is made".
+This clarification was removed in later versions of the FAQ though.
+Unclear why.

 # Differences compared to the rules as written

 1. (Page 74) The rules make it optional to use a skill before or after a roll.
 In Jervis, if possible,